DEEP Section 319 Request for Proposals for Non-Point Source Pollution

 Grant Reporting Tracking System (GRTS) and Pollutant Load Reduction Estimates

 For all 319 grants, the grant recipients (grantees) will be required to complete a spreadsheet for the EPA Grant Reporting Tracking System (GRTS).
 A grantee will accomplish this task by completing and submitting the GRTS worksheet to DEEP electronically.
-A copy of the GRTS worksheet is available at the DEEP Nonpoint Source Management page.
+A copy of the GRTS worksheet is available on the Nonpoint Source Management site.

 Pollution Load Reductions Estimates for GRTS

 For implementation projects that involve constructing structural best management practices (BMPs):

-• The grantee will consider and specify the method to estimate the load reductions such as: site-specific calculations, peer-reviewed literature or a publicly available model (models such as the Watershed Treatment Model, EPA STEPL model or EPA Region 5 Model for Estimating Pollutant Load Reductions).
+- The grantee will consider and specify the method to estimate the load reductions such as: site-specific calculations, peer-reviewed literature or a publicly available model (models such as the Watershed Treatment Model or EPA PLET model for estimating Pollutant Load Reductions).
 The GRTS spreadsheet assists grantees to provide pollutant load reduction estimates that are required for all NPS implementation projects.